Woodsandfields/tidytuesday/README.md

 ## A weekly social data project in R

+This is my forked repo of a collective project, which info is below.
+I made to get challenged and publish my own related work on occasion, however small it is.
+I only dedicate a couple of hours each week to the weekly challenge, which is made for tidying data and/or viz practice, not for analysis.
+This is collective exercising, or data fitness if you will!

+*Karine, January 27, 2019*

 A weekly data project aimed at the R ecosystem.
 An emphasis will be placed on understanding how to summarize and arrange data to make meaningful charts with `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.

 ***